The Essential Guide to Secure Your Instagram Account [Updated]

 - Don’t reveal your location

-- Make sure the location is not revealed by background details either
+- When possible, make sure the location is not revealed by background details

-- Don’t use hashtags that may reveal private data (or the location)
+- When possible, don’t use hashtags that may reveal private data (or the location)

 - Don’t post provocative or violent photos